connectivecpp/chops-net-ip/test/test_data_blaster/README.md

 # Test Data Blaster

-The Test Data Blaster (T-DB) is an application suite that performs distributed testing, both TCP and UDP (currently the UDP portion is not implemented).
+The Test Data Blaster (T-DB) is a set of binaries that performs both TCP and UDP distributed testing (currently the UDP portion is not implemented).
 There are multiple binaries in the suite:
 - Data sender / receiver (DSR), a TCP and (future) UDP version
 - Statistics and logging monitor, a C++ and (future) Python version

-A single instance of the monitor shows statistics from the DSR instances.
-The monitor is also responsible for shutting down the DSRs.
-Multiple DSR instances are typically running at the same time.
+Multiple data sender / receiver (DSR) instances are running at the same time (at least two must be running for sending and receiving data).
 Each TCP DSR instance can be configured for multiple TCP connectors and multiple TCP acceptors at the same time.
 Each (future) UDP DSR can be configured for multiple senders and receivers at the same time.

-The same monitor instance can be run for both TCP and UDP (the messages sent to the monitor from the DSRs specify whether the test data is being sent over TCP or UDP).
+A single instance of the monitor shows statistics from the DSR instances.
+The monitor is also responsible for shutting down the DSRs.
+The same monitor instance can be running for both TCP and UDP (the messages sent to the monitor from the DSRs specify whether the test data is being sent over TCP or UDP).

 While the DSRs are written in C++, the monitor app can be written in any language (and both a C++ and Python version is expected, with the Python version having a simple GUI display).
 The monitor message definition is text only, so binary endianness is not a factor.